 Cultural Studies at Trent

-Cultural Studies has taken on a very particular form at Trent.
-First of all, the practice of cultural production is taken very seriously.
-There are many opportunities to take workshop courses in the visual arts, theatre, music, film and video production, and creative writing.
+We study culture by reading, thinking, talking, and doing.
+Our commitment to practice and production means that we offer workshop courses in the visual arts, theatre, music, film and video production, and creative writing.
 Our students not only study the works of challenging artists; they also actively engage in creating culture themselves.

 We feature wide variety of approaches to cultural theory.
 This means that we ask difficult questions about what culture in its various forms is, about how culture functions, and about why and how culture so significantly shapes our lives: What is a medium?
 How does narrative work?
 How does form affect content?
 How do we formulate the relation between creativity and society?
 Does culture reflect or produce the society we live in?